The dilogarithmic central extension of the Ptolemy-Thompson group via the Kashaev quantization: Decorated universal Ptolemy groupoids

 What is not so obvious is the complete generating set of algebraic relations among these elementary moves.

-\begin{theorem} All the nontrivial algebraic relations among the elementary moves of $Pt_{dot}$ are the consequences of the four types of nontrivial relations in \eqref{eq:K_presentation_intro} (where we replace $A_j$, $T_{jk}$ of \eqref{eq:K_presentation_intro} by $A_{[j]}$, $T_{[j][k]}$), and the following `trivial relations':
+\begin{theorem} All the nontrivial algebraic relations among the elementary moves of $Pt_{\rm dot}$ are the consequences of the four types of nontrivial relations in \eqref{eq:K_presentation_intro} (where we replace $A_j$, $T_{jk}$ of \eqref{eq:K_presentation_intro} by $A_{[j]}$, $T_{[j][k]}$), and the following `trivial relations':

-where $\gamma_1,\gamma_2,\gamma$ are permutations of $\mathbb{Q}^\times$, and $j,k,\ell,m \in \mathbb{Q}^\times$ are mutually distinct. \end{theorem} The statement of this theorem is due to Kashaev (see e.g. \cite{Kash00}), and Teschner claimed a proof in \cite{T}; but we will present a more complete proof elsewhere in the future.
+where $\gamma_1,\gamma_2,\gamma$ are permutations of $\mathbb{Q}^\times$, and $j,k,\ell,m \in \mathbb{Q}^\times$ are mutually distinct. \end{theorem} The statement of this theorem is due to Kashaev (see e.g. \cite{Kash00}), and Teschner claimed a proof in \cite{T}; a more complete proof can be found in the author's another paper \cite{Ki14}.
 Now we define a group $K$ with these generators and relations.

-\begin{definition} Let $F_{dot}$ be the free group generated by
+\begin{definition} Let $F_{\rm dot}$ be the free group generated by

-and $R_{dot}$ be the normal subgroup of $F_{dot}$ generated by all the relations mentioned in Thm.\ref{thm:algebraic_relations_of_elementary_moves} (that is, $A_j^3$, $T_{k\ell} T_{jk} (T_{jk} T_{j\ell} T_{k\ell})^{-1}$, etc).
-The {\em Kashaev group} $K$ is defined as $F_{dot}/R_{dot}$. \end{definition}
+and $R_{\rm dot}$ be the normal subgroup of $F_{\rm dot}$ generated by all the relations mentioned in Thm.\ref{thm:algebraic_relations_of_elementary_moves} (that is, $A_j^3$, $T_{k\ell} T_{jk} (T_{jk} T_{j\ell} T_{k\ell})^{-1}$, etc).
+The {\em Kashaev group} $K$ is defined as $F_{\rm dot}/R_{\rm dot}$. \end{definition}

 \begin{remark} The generating set \eqref{eq:K_generators} should have been used in \eqref{eq:K_presentation_intro}.
 In fact, we can restrict $\gamma$ in \eqref{eq:K_generators} to certain types of permutations of $\mathbb{Q}^\times$, but let us allow any permutation here. \end{remark}